 - Harness the power of emotions and storytelling to make your content marketing more engaging.

-- Use psychology tricks such as a feeling of exclusivity or scarcity to boost your marketing efforts, but be honest and don’t overuse them.
+- Use psychological biases such as a feeling of exclusivity or scarcity to boost your marketing efforts, but in honest and ethical ways.

 1. Appeal to Their Emotions